seyf4040/Master-Thesis/reasearch_notes/notes/Papers/Multilingual content moderation, a case study on Reddit.md

 Future is in a combination of OLI and moderation task.
 Need to find a way to be more robust against label noise (incorrect label).

+## Overall
+Very interesting dataset as it is multilingual and includes french samples.
+Paper concludes moderation needs a rule-based approach in addition to regular toxicity.